Journey Music for Psychedelic Healing Playlists: Hammock — Nevertheless (2025)

 Playlist Placement and Track Reflections

 Below are my reflections on how each piece from Nevertheless aligns with the Copenhagen Music Program (CMP) and Grof’s Basic Perinatal Matrices (BPM) frameworks.
-The CMP follows an Ascent → Peak → Descent → Landing flow, mirroring the natural rhythm of a psychedelic experience.
-BPM is a map for emotional and physiological states, from the safety and openness of BPM I through the challenges and breakthroughs of BPM II–III, to the grounded renewal of BPM IV.
+The CMP follows an Ascent → Peak → Descent → Landing flow, while BPM maps the inner terrain moving beneath that arc.

 [see previous article on CMP and BPMs]